Emmanuel-Ayeni/Capstone1ProjectML/README.md

 ## Introduction
 <p>This dataset contains employee information, including their demographics, job role, job satisfaction, work-life balance, and whether they have left the company (attrition).</p>

-The focus of the task is to build predictive models which can identify which employees are at a higher risk of leaving the company.
+The task focuses on building predictive models to identify which employees are at a higher risk of leaving the company.
 This could help in taking some proactive measures to retain valuable employees.
 This dataset is collected for a Human resource application and the source is from Kaggle: https://www.kaggle.com/datasets/itssuru/hr-employee-attrition

 Attrition: Represents the measure of employees leaving a company voluntarily or involuntarily.
 HR uses the figure to track and understand how things are going at a company